Integrating Django Celery with Travis CI

 Travis CI is a great tool for automatic running tests for various Open Source projects, published on GitHub.
 It’s relatively easy to add Travis CI to Django Python project Travis CI, however, if you you use Celery , the task of running tests becomes non-trivial.
 Current example will use RabbitMQ as broker and results storage.
 This guide will help you to add Celery into your Django project.

-At first, let’s start our project and create app.
-The idea is to create first async function in the file celery.py file and econd one in “polls” app.
 The first function can be used to check Celery worker status while second can be used as a template for your own apps functions.
-Let’s start project by running django-admin startproject celery_travis_integration and start an app via python manage.py startapp polls.

-After that we need to add the line 'polls.apps.PollsConfig', into INSTALLED_APPS array of settings.py.
-Then define variable CELERY_RESULT_BACKEND = "rpc" for celery_travis_integration/ celery_travis_integration/ settings.py.
+After that we need to add the line 'polls.apps.PollsConfig',

 Let’s define files necessary for Celery to run.

-Firstly we need to define Celery instance and add first test method in celery_travis_integration/ celery_travis_integration/ celery.py:
+Firstly we need to define Celery instance and add first test method in celery_travis_integration/ celery_travis_integration/ celery.py

 from __future__ import absolute_import, unicode_literals